 This simple device installed on the floor of the pens is pulled by a cable.
 It opens up to pull the old straw and effluents from the floor.
 This is the first stage in a complete bioenerged production system used to produce methane gas to power the farm.

 Milling Feed – All the grains used to feed the livestock are grown and milled on site.
-The only additives are vitamin supplements that are added to the feed.

 There are various mixes of grain and vitamins that are programmed by computer, mixed and delivered to the pens via this pneumatic system.
 I mentioned that HF is constantly reviewing its practices to achieve greater results within their organic, sustainable model.
 This pneumatic system is under review and modification so it may be used to deliver fresh beets that HF grows and feeds to the livestock.